 Especially for entry-level freelancers, creating a portfolio of their work can be significant.
 The portfolio feature on Writers Work is fundamental, but I love it because of that.
 You can add a profile image, a cover image, your title and description plus the freedom to include as many portfolio clips as you deem necessary.
 This feature saves writers a lot of time and teaches starters how to build a good portfolio.

 I spend a little bit of time on this feature since I was always too lazy to build a proper portfolio, and I loved it!
 It was so much fun putting together all my work.

 The “University” feature offers materials that cover subjects such as pitching and copy-writing.
 If you are planning to do writing to your main income, this can come in handy to help.
 You will get a small but structured course where you what you’ve covered and how you are progressing.
 And though there isn’t a lot of content here, you will get all you need to get started if you are a greenhorn.

-We can’t deny that for less than 47 bucks, you get a lot of resources to kick start or advance your writing career.
+We can’t deny that for 47 bucks, you get a lot of resources to kick start or advance your writing career.